 Energy refers to electricity generated and delivered to the Columbia community.
-Energy consumption accounts for 70% of Columbia's total GHG emissions and adopting clean energy is by far the most impactful modeled CAAP strategy.
-Energy-related emissions come from electricity used in homes, businesses and industry.
-Columbia's electricity is the primary factor in energy emissions, which means adopting clean energy has a large impact on community GHG emissions.
+Energy consumption accounts for 70% of Columbia's total GHG emissions, and adopting clean energy is by far the most impactful modeled CAAP strategy.
+Energy-related emissions come from electricity and natural gas used in homes, businesses and industry.
+Columbia's electricity is the primary factor in energy emissions, which means adopting renewable energy sources for electricity has a large impact on community GHG emissions.